 - 1/4 cup light mayo i like hellman's

 - 1/8 tsp cumin

 - salt and pepper to taste

-Note: Hamburger buns not included, but you’ll need those too if you’re making sandwiches!
+WW Points: 0 Note: Hamburger buns not included in points or nutritional info since they can range in size/nutrition/points, but you’ll need those too if you’re making sandwiches!
 I like the butternut brand.